Kevin Garnett, Vikings owners reportedly interested in buying Timberwolves from Glen Taylor

 “Then so be it,” Taylor said.

-Garnett was upset over a variety of issues, including how the franchise handled the death of Flip Saunders and a potential role for Garnett in the franchise upon his retirement from playing.
-He even went so far as to say in 2017 he would never be “partners” with Taylor, the word he used in one of his posts on Tuesday.
+Garnett was upset over a variety of issues, including how the franchise handled the death of former coach and president of basketball operations Flip Saunders and a potential role for Garnett in the franchise upon his retirement from playing.

 Garnett’s feelings toward Taylor didn’t subside in the years that followed.
 In an April article in The Athletic, Garnett said: “At this point, I don’t want any dealings with Glen Taylor or Taylor Corp. or anything that has to do with him,” adding he “doesn’t do business with snakes.”

-But perhaps those feelings are thawing as the prospect of Taylor selling the team moves closer to reality — and Garnett would keep the team in Minnesota.
+But perhaps those feelings are thawing — and Garnett would keep the team in Minnesota.

 Taylor led a group of investors to buy the Wolves from Marv Wolfenson and Harvey Ratner for about $88 million in 1994.
-Forbes recently estimated the Wolves were valued at $1.375 billion, though that estimate came before the coronavirus postponed the NBA’s season in March.
-The league is likely to see loss of revenue as a result.
+Forbes recently estimated the Wolves’ value at $1.375 billion, though that estimate came before the coronavirus postponed the NBA’s season in March.

 A report from the sports business website Sportico said Taylor was seeking $1.2 billion.

-Reports of a possible sale have come up before, and Taylor has sold small stakes in the franchise along the way.
-Taylor also owns the Minnesota Lynx and is an investor in Minnesota United.
+Reports of a possible sale have come up before.
+Taylor also owns the Lynx and is an investor in Minnesota United.
 Taylor said he hoped the Lynx would be included in any sale of the Wolves.
 Taylor also owns the Star Tribune.